vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 A processing layer will run in real time.

-Think of all your data a big distributed database.
+Think of all your data as a big distributed database.
 Kafka is like a commit log for that database.

 Stream processing is a trigger or a materialized view of that system.